Ice Lakes Basin

 Lodging

-There are some lodging options in Silverton, but due to the town’s small size, you’ll have much more options in Durango and Ouray.
-If you can score Silverton or Ouray, you’ll be able to start your Ice Lake Basin hike earlier.
+Silverton has some lodging options, but due to the town’s small size, you’ll have much more options in Durango and Ouray.
+If you can score Silverton or Ouray, you can start your Ice Lake Basin hike earlier.

 The Ice Lake Basin Hike

-The Ice Lake Basin hike itself is wonderful – challenging, but wonderful.
+The Ice Lake Basin hike is wonderful – challenging but wonderful.

-You start off around 9,800 feet, so if you’re out of shape or coming from sea level, you’ll definitely feel this.
-But in terms of hiking conditions, it’s a breeze.
-The trail is well maintained (you cross a couple of small streams and maybe have to hop over a few downed logs, but that’s minute) and easy to follow.
+You start around 9,800 feet, so if you’re out of shape or coming from sea level, you’ll definitely feel this.
+But in terms of hiking trail conditions, it’s a breeze.
+It’s well maintained (you cross a couple of small streams and maybe have to hop over a few downed logs), but it’s easy to follow.

-Now, the hike-hike, it’s pretty tough, partially due to altitude and partially due to conquering a good amount of elevation in a short amount of time.
+Now, the hike is pretty tough, partially due to altitude and partially due to conquering a good amount of elevation in a short amount of time.
 But the views at the end.
 O.M.G.

 You can split the Ice Lake Basin hike into three parts.